LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 Simple Find/Replace and Split Operations
 ----------------------------------------

-The regular expression type provides two member methods which perform a find/replace on an input string and one method which splits an input string into an array.
-These methods are documented with examples below, and are short cuts for longer operations which can be performed using the interactive methods described in the next section.
+The `regexp` type provides two member methods which perform a find/replace on an input string and one method which splits an input string into an array.
+These methods are documented with examples below, and are shortcuts for longer operations which can be performed using the interactive methods described in the next section.

-.. member:: regExp->replaceAll(replace::string)
+.. member:: regexp->replaceAll(replace::string)
-.. member:: regExp->replaceAll(-input= ?, -find= ?, -replace= ?, -ignoreCase= ?)
+.. member:: regexp->replaceAll(-input= ?, -find= ?, -replace= ?, -ignoreCase= ?)

    The first listed incarnation of this method allows you to change the replacement string.
 The second will replace all occurrences of the current